ltdangkhoa/upuzzle/README.md

 ## What it does
 UPuzzle currently have 3 game modes (**Simple**, **Books Stack**, **Pyramid Saving**) but keep the same playing logic:
-- Game started with a random ordered of tiles, books...
+- Game started with a unorder of tiles, books...
 - Player can only know value of the top item
-- Player will pick out item and place it to the top
+- Player will pick out item and place it to the top while others pushing down
 - Puzzle will be solved after all items is sorted in ascending order

 ## How I built it
-The UPuzzle was built with Flutter framewor which mainly focus on multiple screen size.
+The UPuzzle was built with Flutter framework which mainly focus on multiple screen size.
 That's why I've cloned some sources from sample project for responsive layout.

 For **modeling**, the sample project heavily depend on Bloc that I'm currently not familiar like Provider.
 After days for consideration, I decided to use Provider as main app state management